 No harbor seal stocks in Alaska are designated as depleted under the MMPA or listed as threatened or endangered under the Endangered Species Act, and the minimum estimate of the mean annual level of human-caused mortality and serious injury does not exceed PBR for any of the stocks; therefore, none of the stocks are strategic.
 At present, mean annual mortality and serious injury rates incidental to U.S. commercial fisheries that are less than 10% of PBR can be considered insignificant and approaching a zero mortality and serious injury rate.
 Reliable estimates of the mean annual rates of mortality and serious injury incidental to U.S. commercial fisheries are unavailable.
-Therefore, it is unknown whether the mean annual mortality and serious injury rates due to U.S. commercial fishing are insignificant.
-The status of all 12 stocks of harbor seals identified in Alaska relative to their Optimum Sustainable Population is unknown.
+Therefore, it is unknown whether the mean annual mortality and serious injury rates due to U.S. commercial fishing eThis is a minimum estimate because it includes subsistence harvest data from only one community (Yakutat).